joeldemontigny/sql-challenge/README.md

 For the primary keys, the columns arer unique.

-All 6 tables can be viewed in the TableSchema.sql file that is located in the EMPLOYEESQL folder of this repository.
+All 6 tables can be viewed in the TableSchema.sql file that is located in the EmployeeSQL folder of this repository.

 Each applicable CSV file was then imported into its corresponding SQL table.